-Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
+Information sharing is vital in identifying and tackling all form of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
 Schools and colleges have clear powers to share, hold and use information for these purposes.
-Fears of the sharing of information must not stand in the way of the welfare of children.'
-We follow the guidance in the DfE 2018 guide 'Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers' and the DfE 2015 guide 'What to do if you are worried a child is being abused'.
+We follow the guidance in the HM Government 2018 guide 'Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers' and the Department for Education 2015 guide 'What to do if you are worried a child is being abused'.

 Staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.
-Governing bodies and proprietors are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+Governing bodies and proprietors are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) places duties on organisations and individuals to process personal information fairly and lawfully and to keep the information the hold safe and secure.